FamilySearch/pewpew/README.md

 Changes:
 - Allow a logger to log test errors.
 This is done by making another variable available to loggers--`error` (in addition to `request`, `response` and `stats`).
 A logger can no longer have an error "indexing into json", instead it will resolve to `null`.
 This enables a logger which logs test errors along with the `request` and `response` if they are available.
 - Add the `watch` command-line flag for the `run` subcommand, along with the `watch_transition_time` general config option to allow `load_pattern`s and `peak_load`s to change while a test is running.
 This enables the duration of a test to change and the amount of load generated.
+- Allow a global header to be unset with a `null` value in the `endpoints.headers` sub-section.

 ### v0.4.11
 Changes: